rachelself/artlab/USER_STORIES.md

 I want to create a new account.

 ** Usage: **
-1. On home page, click `Sign Up`
+* On home page, click `Sign Up`
-2. Artist enters email, password, and password confirmation
+* Enter email, password, and password confirmation
-3. Artist is taken to their profile dashboard
+* Artist is taken to their profile dashboard

 ** Acceptance Criteria: **
 * Artist enters email, password, password confirmation